 - To schedule an appointment on the main campus in Gallatin, click https://www.registerblast.com/volstate-gallatin/Exam/List.

 - For Highland Crest testing information, call 615-433-7032.

 - For the CHEC testing center, click http://cookevillecampus.org/academics/student-testing-center.html.

 Students should contact a testing center at least two weeks in advance to schedule a mid-term and/or final exam appointment.
 Walk-ins cannot be accommodated during mid-term and final exam weeks.
 When scheduling an exam, students must allow enough time to be able to complete testing before the Testing Center's published closing time.

 Please note that, before scheduling the Business Exit Exam and/or Paralegal Exit exam, students must complete the Business Review and/or Paralegal Review first.
 Contact the Business Division at 615-230-3301 for review information for the Business Exit Exam.
 For information regarding the Paralegal Review, please contact the Social Science and Education Division at 615-230-3231.

 What is required of examinees utilizing the Center?

-- Examinees must bring photo identification for entry into the Testing Center, along with any pre-authorized materials and aids.
+- Examinees must present current, unexpired photo identification for entry into the Testing Center.
+Photocopies, faxes, and smartphone photos of ID's are not acceptable.

 - Examinees must be aware of the Testing Center's operating hours and allow plenty of time to complete testing before the Center's published closing time.